manatran/old-orbit/README.md

 Some initial setup is required before running this project.

-The config file is located in `/server/config/config.js`.
+The configuration is located in `/server/config/config.js`.
 This file contains the following:

 - Database credentials
 - Github OAuth app credentials